imhoffd/rehype-shiki/README.md

 ```
 ````

-Diff symbols are added as `data-symbol` attributes to the final HTML.
+Diff symbols are added as `data-diff-symbol` attributes to the final HTML.

 ### Line Numbers